Import from PostgreSQL (/docs/prisma-postgres/import-from-existing-database-postgresql)

 If you are not yet using Prisma ORM, you'll need to go through the following steps to use Prisma Postgres from your application:

-1. Install the Prisma CLI in your project
+1. Install the Prisma CLI and other required dependencies in your project

 2. Introspect the database to generate a Prisma schema